mathlander/CliqueAnalyzer/README.md

 Near term enhancements for this project will include:

-1. the ability to construct a matrix by adding relationships between nodes programmatically, rather than relying on a csv file;
+1. (feature added) the ability to construct a matrix by adding relationships between nodes programmatically, rather than relying on a csv file;
 2. the ability to search for the largest clique involving a specific node; and
 3. the ability to search for the largest clique involving a subnetwork, i.e.